5 lifestyle changes can significantly reduce your cancer risk, from giving up drinking to wearing sunscreen

 - Make sure your diet is varied.
 “Color matters,” Knudsen says, adding that dark green, red, and orange vegetables are desirable, as are fiber-rich veggies like beans and peas.
 And be sure to throw in a generous helping of whole grains, as well as a rainbow of fruit choices.
 Avoid highly processed foods.

-- Make sure you get between 150 and 300 minutes of moderate exercise, or 75-100 minutes of vigorous exercise, each week, Knudsen recommends.
+- Make sure you get between 150 and 300 minutes of moderate exercise, or 75 to 100 minutes of vigorous exercise, each week, Knudsen recommends.

 The closer one gets to the higher end of that range, the better, Knudsen says, adding that experts don’t yet fully understand just why there’s a correlation between exercise and cancer reduction.